karenortizbecerra/website/README.md

-This repository cotains my personal website: http://www.karenortizbecerra.com/
+This is the repository of my personal website: http://www.karenortizbecerra.com/